Skyedra/SS14.Launcher/Readme.md

 ## Demo of Offline Mode

-(This video is a bit older, shows UI before the new identity setup layout was done and when WizDen was offline)
+This video demonstrates offline mode working even when WizDen was offline.
+(This video is a bit older, shows UI before the new identity setup layout was done)

 https://github.com/Skyedra/SS14.Launcher/assets/22365940/f182fd58-ccb8-4387-9f7a-198f957fc71d